RumenBlack84/adlumin-forwarder-docker/README.md

   adlumin-forwarder:
     image: ghcr.io/rumenblack84/adlumin-forwarder-docker:latest
     environment:
-      - PUID=1000 # set it so files created in the bind mount will be uid 1000 (change as required)
-      - PGID=1000 # set it so files created in the bind mount will be gid 1000 (change as required)
+      - user=1000:1000 #Match to the UID & GID of the user you want to run the docker as.
+It's important they have permission to access the files where we have our bind mount located.
+This will also avoid running the container process itself as root which is good for security.
-      - UMASK=000 # set umask 000 will cause all files to have 777 perms
+      - UMASK=022 # set umask 022 will cause all files to have 755 perms
       - TENANT_ID=
       - SOPHOS_API=
       - OFFICE365_TOKEN=